yetmorecode/proline-resource-editor/doc/format.md

 - Lines 73 - 79 unpack a byte if the 6th bit is set
 - Lines 80-85 write a simple color value (without unpkacing)

-## Tilemaps
+## Sprites

-The game can also load sets of same-sized pixmaps as one logical resource (e.g. a list of flags, different states of buttons, an graphical alphabet, etc.).
-Those tilemaps are found with a 16 byte header, containing an unknown dword, the width and height for all images forund and the number of images in the map (each as dword).
+The game can also load sets of same-sized transparent sprites as one logical resource (e.g. a list of flags, different states of buttons, an graphical alphabet, etc.).
+Those sprites are found with a 16 byte header, containing an unknown dword, the width and height for all images forund and the number of images in the map (each as dword).
 Followed by the actual list of items, each consisting of an dword describing its data size followed by the actual data.

 ```
 ddw                 unknown